 - Organizations: The social learning workshop is for those supporting organizational learning and I have developed a suite of models as guidance for the future of work, or what I call the network era.

-- Public Policy: I have given forward-looking advice (PDF) to Canada’s Department of Justice, spoken on governance & the networked city with the London Voluntary Service Council (video), and have an upcoming session with the Finnish Prime Minister’s Office on the transformation of work.
+- Public Policy: I have given forward-looking advice (PDF) to Canada’s Department of Justice, spoken on governance & the networked city with the London Voluntary Service Council (video), and worked with the Finnish Prime Minister’s Office on the transformation of work.

 So, in a nutshell, I work with individuals, organizations, and public policy influencers to develop practical ways to adapt to the technological, demographic, and societal changes facing us today.
 You could call it adapting to life in perpetual beta.